-Scientific: All students study sciences as separate disciplines until the end of KS4.
-Science is taught in the Junior School and in year 6 pupils are taught science in specialised laboratories.
+Scientific: Science is taught in the Junior School and in year 6 pupils are taught science in specialised laboratories.
 All science is taught by specialist teachers as separate sciences in the Senior School.
-Combined Science GCSEs are offered to those students for whom it is most appropriate as well as those who would prefer to focus more on Arts and Humanities at KS4.
+Students choose between Separate Sciences and Combined Science GCSEs.
 All three sciences are offered at 'A' level where a large proportion of the sixth form students' study least one science at A level.